 Pitu Ulunna Salu

-There also exists a genetic classification of South Sulawesi languages, proposed by Mills (1975:490 ff).
+There also exists a genetic classification of the (Nuclear) South Sulawesi languages, proposed by Mills (1975:490 ff).
 In his scheme, starting from the top, the first split is between the Makasar subgroup of languages and everything else; the second split is between the Bugis subgroup and everything else; and third between Mandar and everything else—or perhaps, he notes, is was Mandar first, then Bugis.
 However, Mills worked with sometimes unreliable data and only a subset of languages (e.g. he did not consider Lemolang or the Tamanic languages).
 His classification also relied heavily on what happened historically to consonants in final position.
 Unfortunately, final consonant merger and loss are insufficient in and of themselves to support a genetic classification—that is to say, there is too great a likelihood that such changes spread arealy and therefore have nothing to say about genetic relationships (Sneddon 1993, Mead 1996).

 Higher-level Relationships among the Ten Established Microgroups of Sulawesi